-Try sending out speculative applications for work experience opportunities as they're often not advertised.
-Employers are sometimes willing to take on volunteers and may allow individuals to work-shadow or even just speak to members of staff working within the profession.
+Some degrees include a placement year which can provide experience in laboratory work or scientific research.
+You can also try sending out speculative applications for work experience opportunities as they're often not advertised.
+Think about the area in which you'd like to work and focus on those employers.
+Some are willing to take on volunteers and may allow individuals to work-shadow or even just speak to members of staff working within the profession.

 Search for placements and find out more about work experience and internships.